mtso/tack-js/README.md

 ## How to Use

-You will need at least node.js v6.9.1
+This project requires at least node.js v4.6.1.

+To install and run the project:
 ```
 $ git clone https://github.com/mtso/tack-js
 $ node tack-js